-Nowadays, students take their high school leaving exams in Idstein Palace.
+Nowadays, students take their high school leaving exams in ldstein Palace.
 The former School of Architecture is the seat of the Fresenius University of Applied Sciences.
 The modern local government offices occupy the historic town hall and the buildings in the palace grounds.
-Stroll past lovingly restored halftimbered buildings which accommodate a wide range of shops and restaurants inviting you to stop and call in.
+Stroll past lovingly restored half-

-People are attracted to Idstein by the excellent opportunities for childcare, education and employment, good transport connections, first-rate medical care facilities, a wide range of cultural attractions and leisure facilities and the beautiful landscape of the Taunus region.
-Open to the new whilst preserving the old, enjoying good times and sticking together in difficult times is what makes us Idsteiners special.
+People are attracted to ldstein by the excellent opportunities for childcare, education and employment, good transport connections, first-rate medical care facilities, a wide range of cultural attractions and leisure facilities and the beautiful landscape of the Taunus region.
+Open to the new whilst preserving the old, enjoying good times and sticking together in difficult times is what makes us ldsteiners special.
 And we would like to share our love of our town with our visitors.
 It is a pleasure to welcome you here!